A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: Numerical Evidences

-Again, the results in bottom part of Table \ref{table:1dmultigrid-bis} confirm the optimality of the proposed TGM and its extension to MGM.
+and we define a projector $(p_0^1)^H$, $p_0^1\in \mathbb{R}^{n_0\times n_1}$, as $p_0^1= P_0 T_0^1$, $P_0=C_0(p)$, $p(t)=2+2\cos(t)$.
+Again, the two-level setting is treated by using tensor arguments.
+The results in bottom part of Table \ref{table:2dmultigrid-bis} confirm the optimality of the proposed TGM and its extension to MGM.
 It is worth stressing that in the $d0$ case we are considering the matrix

-Furthermore, the case $d4$ requires to set $\rho=2$ in order to observe optimality.
-By using tensor arguments, our results plainly extend to the two-level setting and the comments concerning Table \ref{table:2dmultigrid-bis} are substantially equivalent as in the corresponding unilevel case.
+The numerical tests related to the unilevel Laplacian with periodic or reflective boundary conditions have the same flavor.